We do all the tedious work so you don’t have to.

 HB1887 Legislative Page Legiscan

 Summary: Restores the right of Texas-born adoptees 18 and older to obtain their OBCs.
-If also allows an adult sibings; surviving spouses, and adoptive parents to obtain a copy of the document if the adoptee is deceased.
+If also allows adult sibling; surviving spouses, and adoptive parents to obtain a copy of the document if the adoptee is deceased.
 This is the latest attempt to rescue OBCs from the grubby fingers of the Texas adoption industry and their friends in Senate–specifically Dr. Donna Campbell, who has chosen this hill to die on.
 These bills have no problem passing in the House

 Sponsor: Rep William Metcalf (R)